amygreenbooks/amy-green-books/content/books/things-we-didnt-say.md

       them ceaselessly, immersing you in an absorbing world.
 Amy Lynn Green expertly wields wit, heart, history, and enveloping storytelling in this glorious debut!
-  - author: "Julie Klassen, author of *The Bridge to Belle Island*"
-    quote: >-
-      Based on actual World War II experiences, and sparkling with humor and touches of romance, this is an impressive debut from a multitalented writer.
 ---

 Headstrong Johanna Berglund, a linguistics student at the University of Minnesota, has very definite plans for her future&nbsp;.&nbsp;.&nbsp;. plans that do not include returning to her hometown and the secrets and heartaches she left behind there.
 But the US Army wants her to work as a translator at a nearby camp for German POWs.